Reflecting on 2023.

 Kristen, Marissa, and I have been inseparable for more than 20 years, and they are truly my soul sisters.
 The three of us have *literally* gone through everything together, and every moment we share—whether we’re laughing, crying, or a combination of the two—is a little glimpse of heaven.

-In true trio fashion, we talked for almost 48 hours straight (who needs sleep?), and by the end of it, we still had more to say.
+In true Trio fashion, we talked for almost 48 hours straight (who needs sleep?), and by the end of it, we still had more to say.
 Kristen currently resides in Little Rock and Marissa moved from Dallas to Austin last year, but my ultimate dream is to live next door to one another and raise/homeschool our children side-by-side.
 Come on, universe, make the stars align!

 We got our home inspected for mold and (finally) replaced the carpets with wood floors.